Welding Technology, Associate of Applied Science

 North campus: 281-998-6150, x7639

 The growing demand for qualified welders has necessitated the availability of a curriculum designed to meet the needs of the welding industry.
 Students graduating from the program will be skillful and have a good understanding of the related and technical information associated with welding.
 Graduates should be qualified to pass the entry-level certification tests as required by industry.
-Students completing the program outlined below will earn an Associate of Applied Science (AAS) degree.
+Students completing the program outlined below will earn credits leading to an Associate of Applied Science (AAS) degree.